 - Djibouti francolin

-A project has been undertaken jointly by Zoo Landau in der Pfalz and Djibouti Nature, a local conservation NGO in Djibouti, and supported by Saint Louis Zoo for conservation of these endangered animals.
-They are also planning to set up a curriculum for environmental education in schools to increase awareness of conservation of Djibouti animals among people.
+A project has been undertaken jointly by Zoo Landau in der Pfalz and Djibouti Nature, a local conservation NGO in Djibouti, and supported by Saint Louis Zoo for the conservation of these endangered animals.
+They are also planning to set up a curriculum for environmental education in schools to increase awareness of the conservation of Djibouti animals among people.